kylekatarnls/simple-cli/README.md

   - Provides predefined commands: `usage` and `version`.
   - Provides predefined options: `--help`, `--quiet` and `--verbose`.
   - Provides a CLI to create programs and commands bootstraps.
+  - Build your program as a PHAR file.

 The documentation below is for simple-cli 2 which requires PHP 8 and supports both attributes and annotations.